Our Modern Slavery Act Statement

 The UK Modern Slavery Act 2015 requires dps to demonstrate actions to reduce modern slavery, human trafficking and forced labour risks across the supply chain each year.

-To demonstrate our on-going commitment and transparency: dps have published our full Modern Slavery statement in the following locations: UK Government Modern Slavery Registry and dps 2020 – 2021 Modern Slavery Report
+To demonstrate our on-going commitment and transparency: dps have published our full Modern Slavery statement in the following locations: UK Government Modern Slavery Registry and PDF ‘dps 2022-2023 Modern Slavery Statement Final’.

-Our 2021 – 2022 statement refers to the financial year ending 30th September 2022 and includes the measures implemented to identify, mitigate, and prevent modern slavery risks in our own operations and upstream supply chains.
+Our 2022 – 2023 statement refers to the financial year ending 30th September 2023 and includes the action implemented to identify, mitigate, and prevent modern slavery risks in our own operations and upstream supply chains.

 This statement has been approved by the dps Board of Directors.